ftarlao/mirror-webnode/README.md

 usage: download.py [-h] filename name_prefix [dest_folder]

 positional arguments:
-  filename     Name of the file containing the list of site URLs name_prefix  Prefix to add to zip archive name, e.g. it can be one
+  filename     Name of the text file containing the list of site URLs.
+One URL per row. name_prefix  Prefix to add to zip archive name, e.g. it can be one
                class name
   dest_folder  Optional, Cartella di destinazione per le immagini dei siti,